giovanniabbruzzo/M5_based_sensing-unit/README.md

 Creates a local web server where it's possible to see the data.

-Connects to blynk cloud to show the data.
-From Blynk is now possible to set an alarm.
+Connects to home PI via MQTT.

 Changed GUI on the display to visualize the data and current time.
 ![GUI img](/images/gui.jpg "GUI")